Vacoas-Phoenix

 Vacoas-Phoenix (/mfe/) also known as French: Villes Jumelles (Twin Cities), is a town in Mauritius, located in the Plaines Wilhems District, the eastern part also lies in the Moka District.
 The town is administered by the Municipal Council of Vacoas-Phoenix.
 The town lies between Quatre Bornes and Curepipe.

-Highlights
+History

-The towns of Vacoas and Phoenix merged in 1963, becoming a municipality in 1968.
-Today, it has a population of approximately 110,000 and serves as a commercial and residential hub.
+The towns of Vacoas and Phoenix fused in 1963.
+Vacoas-Phoenix fully became a municipality in 1968.

-The town features attractions like the SSR Botanical Garden, showcasing native flora, and the central market in Vacoas, offering local crafts and cuisine.
-Cultural landmarks include the Maheswarnath Mandir, one of Mauritius' oldest Hindu temples.

-Vacoas-Phoenix hosts annual events, such as Mauritian Independence Day celebrations, highlighting its multicultural community.
-Its lush surroundings, including nearby forests, attract nature enthusiasts for hiking and birdwatching.

 Politics

 For the general elections, the town is classified as the No 15 constituency known as La Caverne and Phoenix and the No 16 Vacoas and Floreal constituency.

 Sports

 The football team of the town is the AS de Vacoas-Phoenix, they play in the Mauritian League, the top football division of the island nation.

 The town hosted the official 2017 FIBA Under-16 African Championship.

 Education

 JSS Academy of Technical Education, Mauritius is a college located at Avenue Droopnath Ramphul, Bonne Terre, Vacoas, Mauritius.